Scripture Acts 5:41-42

 When the Sanhedrin heard this, they were furious and wanted to put the apostles to death.
 34 But a Pharisee named Gamaliel, a teacher of the law (the teacher of Saul of Tarsus = Paul), who was honored by all the people, stood up in the Sanhedrin and ordered that the men be put outside for a little while.
 35 Then he addressed the Sanhedrin: "Men of Israel, consider carefully what you intend to do to these men.
 Some time ago Theudas appeared, claiming to be somebody, and about four hundred men rallied to him.
 He was killed, all his followers were dispersed, and it all came to nothing.
 After him, Judas the Galilean appeared in the days of the census and led a band of people in revolt.
 He too was killed, and all his followers were scattered.
 Therefore, in the present case I advise you: Leave these men alone!
 Let them go!
 For if their purpose or activity is of human origin, it will fail.
 But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God."

-As if they are going to let a little flogging stop them from obeying the Holy Spirit of God.
+if they are going to let a little flogging stop them from obeying the Holy

 Let me remind you of where we started: Acts 5:41-42